Effectiveness of Plant-Based Diet for People with Diabetes

 Bodies of people with Type 1 do not produce any insulin at all, so it needs to be injected as a part of treatment.
 People diagnosed with Type 2 can produce insulin, but it’s either not enough, or it doesn’t work efficiently.
 Both types cause the glucose to begin building up in your blood.
-High blood sugar level can consequently lead to various complications and troubling health conditions.
+A high blood sugar level can consequently lead to various complications and troubling health conditions.

 Needless to say, life with this disease requires a thorough approach to one’s lifestyle.
-Some people (usually those who have Type 1) need insulin injections to sustain their wellbeing, but it doesn’t stop on that.
+Some people (usually those who have Type 1) need insulin injections to sustain their wellbeing, but it doesn’t stop at that.
 If you have diabetes, you need to be very careful about what you eat.

 To find out whether plant-based or vegan diet for diabetes can benefit in this scenario, let’s look at the pillars of this approach to nutrition.